IoT-Campus-Metaverse-Hackathon/IoT-Campus-Metaverse-Hackathon.github.io/content/en/arsenal/hardware/ultraleapmotion/index.md

 - name: "image"
   src: "motion-leap.jpg"
 ---
-The Leap Motion Controller from Ultraleap is an optical hand tracking module that captures the movement ofusers’ hands and fingers so they can interact naturally with digital content.
-Small, fast, and accurate, the LeapMotion Controller can be used for productivity applications with Windows computers, integrated into enterprisegrade hardware solutions or displays, or attached to virtual/augmented reality headsets for AR/VR/XR prototyping,research, and development.
+The Leap Motion Controller from Ultraleap is an optical hand tracking module that captures the movement of users’ hands and fingers so they can interact naturally with digital content.
+Small, fast, and accurate, the LeapMotion Controller can be used for productivity applications with Windows computers, integrated into enterprise grade hardware solutions or displays, or attached to virtual/augmented reality headsets for AR/VR/XR prototyping, research, and development.

 Minimum system requirements (desktop):

 - Windows 7+ or Mac OS X 10.7 (note that OSX is no longer formally supported);